 Pete Gething

-Professor Pete Gething is the John Curtin Distinguished Professor at Curtin University and Professor in Epidemiology at The Kids Research Institute Australia in Perth, Western Australia.
+Professor Pete Gething is John Curtin Distinguished Professor at Curtin University and Professor in Epidemiology at The Kids Research Institute Australia in Perth, Western Australia.
 With a background in geospatial modelling and epidemiology, he has worked on malaria and other vector borne diseases since 2002.
 He Co-heads the Malaria Atlas Project (MAP) with senior researcher Dr Susan Rumisha.
 MAP is an international collaboration providing geospatial intelligence on global malaria epidemiology and control and his group is also the World Health Organization Collaborating Centre for Geospatial Modelling.
 Pete obtained his doctorate at the University of Southampton, UK, and was based at the University of Oxford from 2008 until moving to Western Australia in 2019.

 Find Pete on ORCID and Google Scholar.